Blanding’s Turtle (Emydoidea blandingii)

 After the breeding season, some Blanding’s turtles become rather terrestrial and move from marsh to marsh (when the habitat is extensive enough to allow).
 Both sexes make journeys.
 Many have patterns and may follow similar paths every season.
 Females begin to search for nesting sites in early June.
 A great number of turtles may be seen searching for nesting sites during this time.
 They prefer rather open sandy areas in which to dig their nests.
 If suitable nesting areas are not located, they may nest on the shoulders of roads or driveways, in yards, or wander a considerable distance from their marsh until a suitable area is found.
 Many turtles are killed on the roadways at this time.

 The female begins to dig the nest in evening or after dark (Ernst, Lovich, and Barbour, 1994).
 She deposits about 10 eggs and covers the nest.
 Smoothing the top of the nest may take over an hour (Linck et al., 1989).
 Then she heads back to the marsh.
 Females may stay on land from two to seven days (Congdon et al., 1983b).
 Less than half the females in a Michigan population reproduce every year (Congdon et al., 1983b).
 The young hatch in about 60 days.
 They travel the same route the mother did back to the marsh (not easy for a baby turtle!).
-Blanding’s turtles hibernate in the mud at the bottom of deep marshes in October.
+Blanding’s turtles overwinter in the mud at the bottom of deep marshes in October.
+Hatchlings overwinter at the edges and low areas around wetlands.

 Blanding’s turtles are not aggressive turtles.
 They rarely bite; instead, they pull their head and limbs inside their shell, close the front hinge tight, and wait for danger to pass.
 This method is very effective against predators, but, unfortunately, not against vehicles.